awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-redshift-cluster.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `IamRoles`  <a name="cfn-redshift-cluster-iamroles"></a>
 A list of AWS Identity and Access Management \(IAM\) roles that the cluster can use to access other AWS services\.
-Supply the IAM roles by their Amazon Resource Name \(ARN\)\.
+Supply the IAM roles by their Amazon Resource Name \(Arn\)\.
 You can provide a maximum of 10 IAM roles in a single request\.
 A cluster can have a maximum of 10 IAM roles associated with it at a time\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)